UKGovernmentBEIS/beis-report-official-development-assistance/doc/uploading-and-dowloading-files.md

 cat RELATIVE-PATH/FILENAME.csv | cf ssh beis-roda-ENVIRONMENT -c "cat > FILENAME.csv"
 ```

 Note: `cat` cannot create a directory.
 This command will fail if a path is passed to `cat >` .
-This also means that the copied file will be found in the **root** of the remote project; you will need to move the file to the required directory after copying.
+This also means that the copied file will be found in the home directory of the root user of the remote project(`/root`).
+You will need to move the file to the required directory after copying.
+As you are logged in as `root` the file will be accessible at `~/`.

 ## Downloading files